 This report describes the City's efforts to ensure minority and women-owned businesses have greater access to public contracting opportunities.
-The reporting period covers program accomplishments for the first quarter of Fiscal Year 2020 (July 1, 2019 - September 30, 2019).
+The reporting period covers program accomplishments for the first two quarters of Fiscal Year 2020 (July 1, 2019 - December 31, 2019).
 As per the New York City Administrative Code §6-129(I)1, the report is jointly submitted by the Director of the Mayor's Office of Contract Services (MOCS), as City Chief Procurement Officer, and by the Commissioner of the Department of Small Business Services (SBS).

 This report summarizes program activity, prime contract, and subcontract utilization data for City-certified Minority and Women-Owned Business Enterprises (M/WBEs) and Emerging Business Enterprises (EBEs), as well as additional data specified in Section 6-129 of the New York City Administrative Code.
-The report covers prime contracts that were registered, and subcontracts approved in the first quarter of FY 2020, including procurements that were solicited before LL 1 became effective and are subject to LL 129.1 The City's M/WBE program is led by J. Phillip Thompson, Deputy Mayor for Strategic Initiatives and Citywide M/WBE Director, and administered in partnership with the Mayor's Office of M/WBEs, SBS and MOCS.
+The report covers prime contracts that were registered, and subcontracts approved in the first two quarters of FY 2020, including procurements that were solicited before LL 1 became effective and are subject to LL 129.1 The City's M/WBE program is led by J. Phillip Thompson, Deputy Mayor for Strategic Initiatives and Citywide M/WBE Director, and administered in partnership with the Mayor's Office of M/WBEs, SBS and MOCS.

-In addition to the requirement that the City find vendors responsible, State law also requires that most contracts be awarded to the lowest responsive bidder or the best proposer.
 SBS has worked aggressively to expand opportunities for minority and women-owned firms by connecting them to a comprehensive range of programs that provide procurement technical assistance and capacity building support, as well as other resources to help them navigate and compete in the public procurement marketplace.
-During the first quarter of FY 2020, M/WBEs were awarded over \$281 million in prime contracts subject to the M/WBE program and over \$78 million in eligible subcontracts.
-The City achieved a combined prime and subcontract utilization of 28%.
+During the first two quarters of FY 2020, M/WBEs were awarded nearly \$540 million in prime contracts subject to the M/WBE program and nearly \$244 million in eligible subcontracts.
+The City achieved a combined prime and subcontract utilization of 30%.